leandroreiz/50-projects-in-50-days/README.md

 # 50-projects-in-50-days
-This repo includes 50 mini projects in HTML, CSS &amp; JavaScript that relate to the DOM (Document Object Model).
+This repo will include 50 mini projects in HTML, CSS & JavaScript that relate to the DOM (Document Object Model).
+This will work as a daily practice to keep my HTML, CSS and JavaScript skill sharp while I study React.
+I am starting this "marathon" on **February 6th, 2022.**